WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 - Before we go further, make sure you stop any currently running React apps.

-- Now let's download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+- Let's download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 You can download the installer from the link provided or run `brew install heroku` in your terminal application.

 - This tool is designed to make your life easier as a developer by integrating Heroku application development and deployment directly into the command line.